THE AGING INTEGUMENTARY SYSTEM

 There are many factors that impact the skin and ultimately wound healing, both intrinsic (emerge from internal physiological abnormalities) and extrinsic (external to the body).
 6 Intrinsic factors include genetics and the aging process.
 However, advanced age alone does not impact wound healing.
 The independent aging factors typically do not cross over threshold of wound healing, but can be the basis for the changes that can occur with stressors.
 The extrinsic factors along with the presence of risk factors are what impairs the integumentary repair system in the aging adult.
 7 Extrinsic factors include ultraviolet exposure, environment, and lifestyle that includes smoking, nutrition choices, and alcohol.
 Risk factors that add to the aging skin issues include medications, obesity, comorbidities, decreased mobility, decreased mental status, and incontinence.
 8 Once a wound occurs, the healing process is affected by all these factors plus added factors of external pressure and bacterial burden.
 2

 Biological changes that occur with aging include a decrease in the vascularity, dermal tissue thickness, number and size of sweat glands and hair follicles, epidermal cell turnover rate, collagen density and elastin fibers, and number of Langerhans cells and melanocytes.
 These changes make the epidermis less effective in protecting the body from infection and dehydration.
-The changes in the basal cells lead to a ...
+The changes in the basal cells lead ...